theresaabl/shared-spaces/README.md

 os.environ.setdefault("SECRET_KEY", "any-random-secret-key")
 os.environ.setdefault("DATABASE_URL", "user-inserts-own-postgres-database-url")
-os.environ.setdefault("CLOUDINARY_URL", "user-inserts-own-cloudinary-url")  # only if using Cloudinary
+os.environ.setdefault("CLOUDINARY_URL", "user-inserts-own-cloudinary-url")  # only if using Cloudinary os.environ.setdefault("HOST", "user-inserts-own-host")
+os.environ.setdefault("CSRF_TRUSTED_ORIGIN", "https://localhost")

 # local environment only (do not include these in production/deployment!)
+# (in settings I made sure that DEBUG = False in heroku if you do not add DEBUG to your config vars there)
 os.environ.setdefault("DEBUG", "True")
 ```